-Lately, we have been looking at making your own skin care products.
+Lately, I have been looking at making your own skin care products.

 However for the purpose of today’s article, I am going to recap on the ingredients you will be using in your formulas.

 So you will be more familiar with the key ingredients, before you starting experimenting.